 King Tubby Meets Rockers Uptown (1976)

-About: Producer for Genesis, The Police, Phil Collins, Peter Gabriel, and Sting.
+Producer for Genesis, The Police, Phil Collins, Peter Gabriel, and Sting.

 Album(s):

-Walking into Clarksdale (with Robert Plant: 1998)
+Walking into Clarksdale (1998) – see Robert Plant

 Oran “Hot Lips” Page